googleapis/google-cloud-ruby/google-cloud-datastore/AUTHENTICATION.md

 ### Configuration

-The **Project ID** and **Credentials JSON** can be configured instead of placing them in environment variables or providing them as arguments.
+The **Project ID** and the path to the **Credentials JSON** file can be configured instead of placing them in environment variables or providing them as arguments.

 ```ruby
 require "google/cloud/datastore"